-The Tater Modern features work from some of the best-known modern artists such as Andy Warhol, Pablo Picasso and Salvador Dali, which means it should be on the bucket list of any art lover.
+The Tater Modern features work from some of the best-known modern artists such as Andy Warhol, Pablo Picasso, and Salvador Dali, which means it should be on the bucket list of any art lover.

-However, the Tate Modern has a lot to offer even for those who are not art fanatics.
+However, Tate Modern has a lot to offer even for those who are not art fanatics.
 The Gallery has an open viewing platform at the top of the Blavatnik Building which provides spectacular views of the London skyline including St Pauls Cathedral and Canary Wharf.

-In addition to this, due to its prime location on the banks of the River Thames, it is a perfect spot to stop and have stroll along the Thames before or after your visit.
+In addition to this, due to its prime location on the banks of the River Thames, it is a perfect spot to stop and have a stroll along the Thames before or after your visit.

 The Tate Modern is open Monday to Sunday from 10:00 until 18:00.
-Entry to the gallery is free, however, there are some exhibitions which require you to purchase a ticket and you should check these on the website before visiting.
+Entry to the gallery is free, however, there are some exhibitions that require you to purchase a ticket and you should check these on the website before visiting.

-Located at ‘Bankside London SE1 9TG’, the gallery is easily reached by tube; the closest stations are Southwark (Jubilee Line), Blackfriars (District and Circle line) and St Pauls (Central Line).
+Located at ‘Bankside London SE1 9TG’, the gallery is easily reached by tube; the closest stations are Southwark (Jubilee Line), Blackfriars (District and Circle line), and St Pauls (Central Line).

 Recommended by Carly-Jo from Twos Company

 Compared to some more well-known London sightseeing spots, the Monument to the Great Fire of London is seemingly off the beaten path.
-However that’s only because the majority of visitors to London don’t know about the amazing city views of London at the top!
+However, that’s only because the majority of visitors to London don’t know about the amazing city views of London at the top!

 Also known as The Monument, this large Doric column is located near the northern side of the London Bridge at Monument Street and Fish Hill Street.
 It commemorates the Great Fire of London, only 202 feet away from the spot on Pudding Lane where the fire began on September 2, 1666.